| |

 Virtual reality application of the driving experience.
 Any full-sensory type driving simulator in which the graphics are photo-quality and real-time displayed on wrap-around monitors. |

-Level 5: Basic Operational Training (Driver's Education)
+Level 5: Basic Operational Training (State Approved Curriculum, i.e. Drivers Education)

 Introduction to vehicle operation, basic navigation and behind the wheel training in Normal Driving Conditions only.